google/go-licenses/README.md

 }
 ```

-The template is also passed a function `licenseText` which will render the text of the license stored at `LicensePath` if present.
+Each struct also has a `LicenseText` method which will return the text of the license stored at `LicensePath` if present,
+or an empty string if not.

 Example template rendering licenses as markdown: